calmhandtitan/Smush-It/README.md

 # Smush-It
 A django based webapp which takes url's to images, compresses the images and returns back url to the compressed image.
+The app validates the url as image and compresses it to webp format so that there are no changes visible to the human eye in the compressed image with respect to the original image.

 ###Dependencies: